baburerdem/Api-TRACE/README.md

 - Data preprocessing, converting exposure event data, came from VPM (Python code), to binary data.
 - Creating a structured data frame.
 - Generating a tab-delimited text file for further statistical analysis.
-- Drawing two plots: individuals' and group learning curves.
+- Drawing two plots: individuals' and group exposure curves.

 Instructions:
 1. Prepare a metadata file in tab-delimited .txt format.
 The first column should be `BeeNo`.
 Numbers should be given according to {ExperimentVideoName}_BeeNo.jpg image.
 Then, enter the attributes of the experiment and bees, such as `Treatment`, `Dose`, `Unit`, `Replicate`, `Phase`, `Subspecies`.
 Named the file as {ExperimentVideoName}_Metadata.txt